viam-modules/csi-camera/README.md

 | `frame_rate` | int | Optional | The image capture frame rate this camera should use. <br> Default: `30` |
 | `video_path` | string | Optional | The filepath to the input sensor of this camera on your board.
 If none is given, your robot will attempt to detect the video path automatically. <br> Default: `"0"` </br>  |

+Edit the attributes as applicable and save your config.
+In the **Control** tab of the [Viam app](https://app.viam.com/), you can now view the camera feed.
+If you do not see anything, check the logs tab for errors.
+\
 Once configured, check the [Logs tab](https://docs.viam.com/program/debug/) of your robot in the Viam app to make sure your camera has connected and no errors are being raised.

 ### Example Configuration